victor141516/mfus-node/README.md

-# mfus.tk - Link shortener
+# mfus.lol - Link shortener

 This is a simple link shortener using an optimized-for-shortness-and-legibility short URL generation algorithm.